skylarryan212-maker/llm-client-1/IMPLEMENTATION_SUMMARY.md

 ## What NOT Changed

-- ✅ No UI components added (no model selector, no retry menu)
+- âœ… No UI components added (no model selector, no retry menu)
-- ✅ No visual regressions to chat/agents page
+- âœ… No visual regressions to chat/agents page
-- ✅ Existing conversation creation logic unchanged
+- âœ… Existing conversation creation logic unchanged
-- ✅ Sidebar hydration logic intact
+- âœ… Sidebar hydration logic intact
-- ✅ No changes to legacy client
+- âœ… No changes to legacy client

 ## Setup Instructions